SamG101-Developer/SPP-Primer/Writerside/topics/7-2-2nd-Class-Borrows.md

 | `x: &mut T`           | Mutable borrow of `x`, cannot be reassigned   |
 | `mut x: &T`           | Immutable borrow of `x`, can be reassigned    |
 | `mut x: &mut T`       | Mutable borrow of `x`, can be reassigned      |

+## Storing borrows in containers

+Because the convention of a symbol is attached to a variable and not the variable's type, it is not possible to store borrows inside a container.
+This means that a generic type cannot be `&T`, and therefore there cannot be a `Vec[&T]` type.
+This is the same for tuples.

+The way to iterate with borrows is to use [Coroutines/Generators](11-2-Concurrency-Coroutines.md), which can yield borrows to the caller, using `GenRef` or `GenMut` types.